 - Get a good night’s sleep

 - Take a walk outside

 Water is always a magic elixir.
 It helps your body flush out any toxins that can be causing inflammation in your body.
 Aim to drink half your body weight in ounces a day.
 You can boost your intake by drinking a full glass when you first wake up, before you eat a meal or snack, and before bed at night.

 If you find yourself getting bored with water, there are also some great alternatives that can still help you reduce inflammation.
 Fruit-infused waters are a great way to spruce your water up!
 Green, black, and white teas as well as coffee are all high in polyphenols or plant compounds with strong anti-inflammatory effects (green tea has the highest levels).
 Smoothies packed with anti-inflammatory foods are also a great option.
 Or, you could grab a glass of red wine, also well-known for its anti-inflammatory effects, just make sure to drink in moderation.

 Vitamin D is also linked to helping reduce inflammation in the body.
 Research shows that low levels of Vitamin D are linked to numerous inflammatory diseases.
 Increasing your Vitamin D levels either through the foods you eat, a quality Vitamin D supplement like Active-D from Aceva or getting more sunshine can help reduce inflammation in your body.

 Next Step to Reducing Inflammation

-Ask your local AlignLife chiropractor to guide you in assessing and recommending which lifestyle changes you should make for reducing inflammation.
+Ask your local AlignLife Chiropractor to guide you in assessing and recommending which lifestyle changes you should make to reduce inflammation in your body today.